software-tools-books/js4ds/CONTRIBUTING.md

 ## Design Notes

 1. Content pages are divided between two collections: `sections`, which holds the main lesson material, and `appendices`, which holds supplementary material.
-The overall order for the union of the two collections is specified in `_data/toc.yml`, where each file is identified by its permalink.
+The overall order for the union of the two collections is specified in the `toc` section of `_config.yml`, where each file is identified by its permalink.

-2. Jekyll doesn't provide a way to sort collection entries according to an external list, so several inclusions use a nested loop to order items according to `site.data.toc`.
+2. Jekyll doesn't provide a way to sort collection entries according to an external list, so several inclusions use a nested loop to order items according to `site.toc`.
 This means total processing is O(N^3), since the doubly-nested loop is run once per page.

 3. Most inter-page references use {% raw %}[term](../permalink/){% endraw %},
    since all generated pages are in their own sub-directories.
 However,